catch-oss/ss-bg-export-import/README.md

 2. You only get the output of the Summary fields on the DataObject so it was never suitable for complete export / import

+## Draft issue

+Some items expect (or you want) them to go in to draft.
+An issue can occur when writing pages in draft as they get placed in the Root page.
+They are then not detected as 'allowed children' of the root page.
+Choose "Skip Draft" to get around this issue

 ## todo

 - when generating field list